MyBord/mybord-server/docs/build.md

 * [Documentation](https://babeljs.io/docs/en/)
 * [Source Code](https://github.com/babel/babel)

 ## II.
-Client
+Public

-In order to serve our client application, we grab the bundled files from the client application by cloning the client repository, taking the bundled files and copying them to the `client` folder, and then deleting the cloned repository.
+In order to serve our client application, we grab the bundled files from the client application by cloning the client repository, taking the bundled files and copying them to the `public` folder, and then deleting the cloned repository.

 In order to clone the client repository, we need to use our ssh keys.
 These keys are stored in